rtfisher/self_heating_network/README.md

  reaction rates and composition, scipy.integrate for integration method, and the Helmholtz equation of state for specific heat.
-A variation of the Helmholtz equation of state is called as a function of pressure and temperature as well as Abar and Zbar and returns density, and
+A variation of the Helmholtz equation of state is called as a function of pressure and temperature, Abar, and Zbar and returns density, and
  is adapted from Frank Timmmes' Torch code.
 The Helmholtz calls are handled by a custom Fortran wrapper around Helmholtz; the stdout from this wrapper contains the key EOS outputs, which are parsed by the function call_helmholtz